nccshecodes/shecodes-2020/src/index.md

 <p>
   The startup gained attention very early on, and with it an invitation to go pitch at the Seeds&Chips food summit in Milan.
-A judge pointed to me and asked "Why is it that you can build websites, but you're not building the app?".
+A judge asked me "Why is it that you can build websites, but you're not building the app?".
 It was a damn good question that wouldn't stop niggling and pushed me to go apply to a fullstack coding bootcamp at Le Wagon.
 In summer 2016 I joined the first London